cosinekitty/astronomy/source/js/README.md

 ### Astronomy.Horizon(date, observer, ra, dec, refraction) ⇒ [<code>HorizontalCoordinates</code>](#Astronomy.HorizontalCoordinates)
-Given a date and time, a geographic location of an observer on the Earth, and equatorial coordinates (right ascension and declination) of a celestial object, returns horizontal coordinates (azimuth and altitude angles) for that object as seen by that observer.
+Given a date and time, a geographic location of an observer on the Earth, and equatorial coordinates (right ascension and declination) of a celestial body, returns horizontal coordinates (azimuth and altitude angles) for that body as seen by that observer.
 Allows optional correction for atmospheric refraction.

 **Kind**: static method of [<code>Astronomy</code>](#Astronomy)